dcorbe/extdb/README.md

        I will look into renaming the extdb intel mallocs dlls to prevent this issue in the the next update.

    If u still having issues try check u have http://www.microsoft.com/en-ie/download/details.aspx?id=5555 installed.
-       Haven't confirmed if i need it... but i be surprised if u dont have it.
+       Haven't confirmed if i need it... but i be surprised if u dont have it installed.

 #### Thanks to